 What are the limitations of blockchain?

 While building an MVP for blockchain in a 5 week sprint is a huge accomplishment, it is still important to be aware of its limitations.
 This technology is still in its infancy, which means that development protocols are still being established and roadblocks are found often.
-Another factor to seriously consider is the associated costs with running this technology.

 What’s next for blockchain technology?